ace-wg/ace-key-groupcomm/draft-palombini-ace-key-groupcomm.md

 This section defines how the keying material used for group communication is distributed from the KDC to the Client, when joining the group as a new member.

 If not previously established, the Client and the KDC MUST first establish a pairwise secure communication channel using ACE.
-The exchange of Key Distribution Request-Response as well as further pairwise communications between the Client and the KDC MUST occur over that secure channel.
+The exchange of Key Distribution Request-Response MUST occur over that secure channel.
+The Client and the KDC MAY use that same secure channel to protect further pairwise communications, that MUST be secured.

 During this exchange, the Client sends a request to the AS, specifying the group it wishes to join (see {{ssec-key-distribution-request}}).
 Then, the KDC verifies the access token and that the Client is authorized to join that group; if so, it provides the Client with the keying material to securely communicate with the member of the group (see {{ssec-key-distribution-response}}).